systemli/ansible-role-bind9/README.md

 * `bind9_notify` can take the values `master-only`, `explicit`, `yes` or `no`.
 It defines the defaut behavior for notification, wich is set in [`options` section](templates/strict_authoritative/bind/named.conf.options.j2#L41).
 Letting `bind9_notify` undefined doesn't set the directive and therefore leads to BIND's default behavior, i.e. `notify: yes`.
 We don't want to overwrite BIND's default behavior, but for most purposes of these templates, we recommend to set notify to `master-only`.

 * `bind9_also_notify` is a list that defines the global `also-noitfy`.
 As such, it can contain IPs or masters' lists, that can be set with the variables `bind9_masters` and `bind9_masters_extra` hereabove.
 Except if `.also_notify` or `.allow_transfer` is explicitely set for the zone, templates take advantage of the masters' lists _and_ ACLs built for `bind9_masters` and `bind9_masters_extra` to include the content of `bind9_also_notify` in the zone's `allow-transfer` directive, what would not be possible with BIND's syntax and grammar alone.
-Names are interpreted as masters' lists in `also-noitfy` statements and as ACLs in `allow-transfer` ones, but the templates have defined both with the same name and content.
+Names are interpreted as masters' lists in `also-noitfy` clauses and as ACLs in `allow-transfer` ones, but the templates have defined both with the same name and content.
 Globally or per zone, also-notify option is useful when you have hidden NS servers.

 * `bind9_also_allow_transfer` is a variable that can contain a list of IPs, network ranges of IPs and ACL names defined with `bind9_acl`, that will be added, by default for zones we manage, to the `allow-transfer` inferred by the role, which already includes secundaries and also-notify elements, as documented hereabove.
 This option may be useful for some very strange configuration, where NS servers are not notified but should be allowed to transfer zones.

 * `bind9_allow_transfer` is a variable that can contain a list of IPs, network ranges of IPs and ACL names, defined with `bind9_acl`.
-If defined, it will cancel the mechanism previously defined to include secundaries and also-notify in allow-transffer zone's statement.
-Except if `.allow_transfer` is defined for the zone, the content of `bind9_allow_transfer` and only this will populate the `allow-transfer` zone's statement.
+If defined, it will cancel the mechanism previously defined to include secundaries and also-notify in allow-transfer zone's clause.
+Except if `.allow_transfer` is defined for the zone, the content of `bind9_allow_transfer` and only this will populate the `allow-transfer` zone's clause.

 Zone by zone, in `bind9_zones_static` as well as in `bind9_zones_dynamic` list's elements, the following zone configuration parameters can be defined:

 * `.allow-query`: a list of IPs and/or acls to restrict the clients that can ask for the zone.
 Default value is `any`. (breaks the internet if you publish an NS record: use with care, only for private zones)
-* `.notify`: `explicit`, `yes` or `no` (`master-only` has no really useful for a single zone).
-Sets notification behavior for the zone,
+* `.type`: that defines de BIND9 type of zone: `master`, `slave`, `forward`, `stub`
+* `.masters`: can be defined for the zones we are slave for.
+You can put there anything that BIND9 accepts but, to take advantage of this role to avoid data duplication, we recommend to declare all your NS hosts in `bind9_masters` and `bind9_masters_extra`, and reference them by name.
 * `.slaves`: can be defined for zones we are master for.
 It has a similar structure than `bind9_slaves`, that it will overwrite for the zone.
 The hosts it contains will be allowed for transfer, except if the parameter `.allow_transfer` hereafter is defined.
+* `.notify`: `explicit`, `yes` or `no` (`master-only` has no really useful for a single zone).
+Sets notification behavior for the zone,
 * `.also_notify`: can be defined zone by zone we are master for, with a similar structure than `bind9_also_notify`, that it will overwrite for the zone. and the hosts it contains will be allowed for transfer, except if the parameter `.allow_transfer` hereafter is defined.
 * `.also_allow_transfer`: is a list similar to an ACL, that will overwrite `bind9_also_allow_transfer` if defined, wich will be added to the `allow-transfer` statement content inferred by the role as described hereabove.
 * `.allow_transfer`: is a list similar to an ACL, that will overwrite `bind9_allow_transfer` for the zone.
-Its content and only this will populate the `allow-transfer` zone's statement.
+Its content and only this will populate the `allow-transfer` zone's clause.

 Finally, note that this set of templates no longer uses several variables that use the default templets, such as `bind9_recursor` or `bind9_our_neighbors`, for instance.
 However, `bind9_authoritative`, whilst not used in the templates is tested by the role as conditionnal of several tasks.
 Therefore, it _must_ be set to true (as does de defaults' definition).